avigoldman/fuse-email/README.md

-# SparkyBot
+# Email Bot Framework
 ### A framework for writing email bots using SparkPost

 [SparkPost](https://sparkpost.com) is a cloud email service that allows developers to send and receive emails.

-SparkyBot is a botkit-inspired framework written around the SparkPost API to make it easy to create email bots.
+This is a botkit-inspired framework written around the SparkPost API to make it easy to create email bots.

 ##### Table of Contents
 [Getting Started](#getting-started)<br>